hiro2233/nuttx/nuttx/configs/sama5d3x-ek/README.txt

    booting directly into NOR FLASH.
 So although I cannot confirm this behavior, this appears to be no longer an issue.

-3) Neither USB OHCI nor EHCI support Isochronous endpoints.
+2) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

-4) HSCMI TX DMA support is currently commented out.
+3) HSCMI.
+CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers because of some issues that I saw during testing.
+The is very low priority to me but might be important to you if you are need very high performance SD card accesses.

+   HSMCI TX DMA is currently disabled for the SAMA5D3.
+There is some issue with the TX DMA setup (HSMCI TX DMA the same driver works with the SAMA5D4 which has a different DMA subsystem).
+This is a bug that needs to be resolved.

+   UPDATE:  This problem may be fixed with a bug correct on 2015-03-15).
+   Need to retest.
+That change is necessary, but may not be sufficient to solve the problem.

-5) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
+4) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
 That format works fine with Linux, but does not appear to work with Windows.
 Reformatting on Windows can resolve this.
    NOTE:  This is not a SAMA5Dx issue.